Seizing opportunities and embracing change

 Know that the ability to wing things and to do things at the last minute is a superpower, not something to be apologetic about.
 Embrace it and structure the way you work around the power; use pressure, deadlines and bursts of intense focus to get things done.

 Don’t get hung up on job titles or whether others are progressing ‘faster’ than you.
-Yes, some people will always be better or luckier than you, and some will benefit from their privilege and connections, but ultimately you’ll find your place and purpose.
+Yes, some people will always be better or luckier than you, but ultimately you’ll find your place and purpose.